Skip to content

 Ben Michael

-What is a DWI Checkpoint in Texas?
+What is a DWI Checkpoint?

 This concept is similar to a “speed trap,” where officers park at specific points along prominent driving routes to catch drivers exceeding the speed limit.
 Similarly, officers set up DWI checkpoints in neighborhoods with a high concentration of establishments serving alcohol and where few alternate routes exist for the driver.